cst8209/mad-libs/README.md

-# mad-libs
+# Mad Libs

-This repository contains the starter files for the Mad Libs project
+## Objective
+Practice listening for and responding to events using JavaScript.